 The national trade association and voice of the herbal products industry

 Founded in 1982, the American Herbal Products Association (AHPA) is the national trade association and voice of the herbal products industry.
-AHPA is comprised of more than 350 member companies, consisting primarily of domestic and foreign companies doing business as growers, processors, manufacturers and marketers of herbs and herbal products as foods, dietary supplements, cosmetics, and non-prescription drugs, and also including companies that provide expert services to the herbal trade.
+AHPA is comprised of more than more than 350 member companies, consisting primarily of domestic and foreign companies doing business as growers, processors, manufacturers and marketers of herbs and herbal products as foods, dietary supplements, cosmetics, and non-prescription drugs, and also including companies that provide expert services to the herbal trade.

 Learn more about AHPA and Member benefits >>